 In addition to my compulsion to understand people, there was also the subtle energy I had learned to see and interact with when I was a teenager.
 I studied different systems of energy work until I eventually found my own way of reading and working with it.
 I love the speed and volume of information you can access when you tune into people’s energy, and the way it can support people in changing.
 It is not always initially a popular idea, but generally as a client relaxes and their analytical brain calms down a bit, their spirit moves to the forefront and there is a nice space for me to step in and do some useful work.
 And then afterwards people feel… different somehow – and this is often the key to change.
 Wiggle room in our emotions, body or spirit, and a viable alternative to the physical, emotional, energetic or mental pattern we may have become locked into, sometimes for years.

-I decided to try to write a book that would give people the essential tools people needed to know in order to do their own self-development work, and it took me about a year but it is finished and available for pre-order.
-I am so happy because I have wanted to write it for 10 years and having a book inside you for 10 years is pretty uncomfortable.
+I decided to try to write a book that would give people the essential tools people needed to know in order to do their own self-development work, and it took me about a year and a half to write.
+The Art of Coming Home came out, but now I am writing a second edition, so watch this space!
+I was so happy when I finished it because I had wanted to write it for 10 years and having a book inside you for 10 years is pretty uncomfortable.
 It was an interesting process, as if the book wanted to come to maturity in a different way than my first.
 But luckily as a holistic coach and alternative therapist I have already had a lot of training in allowing myself to be guided and letting my ego take a step back, as something comes through me into the world – it is quite an experience.
 And it was also a self-development process for me, because I worked through all the exercises in the book and did a lot of searching of myself, as well as of my experience with clients, in order to try and give people the fullest, deepest meaning for each topic.

-When I am not working with clients or running teacher training courses (in Moving Stretch) I am usually learning something, travelling or writing a bit.
+When I am not working with clients or writing I am usually learning something, hiking or playing with my dog.
 If you would like to keep up with what I am doing at the moment, why not join the newsletter?
 You will find out about events, books and self-development information and I promise not to spam you.